 Should you or shouldn’t you register copyright?
 That’s entirely up to you.
 Here’s an important thing to understand: you already have copyright to your original work regardless of whether you register it.
 You are protected by applicable copyright laws without registration, in case someone sues you for infringement.
 However, if you need to take someone else to court for infringement, you can’t file suit unless you’ve registered copyright before the date of their offense.

-If you do decide to have ProQuest file for copyright on your behalf, that will cost you $55.
-This is marginally more than you would pay if you did it yourself through the US Copyright Office, but a lot less hassle.
-We’d say it’s worth it.
+If you do decide to have ProQuest file for copyright on your behalf, that will cost you $75.
+If you do decide to do it yourself through the US Copyright Office it will cost you $45.